Experience of domestic violence

 • Does the proportion of women with disability who experienced family and domestic violence vary by severity of disability?

 The data in the graph and the table below show the proportion of women with disability (aged 18 and over) who have experienced family or domestic violence since age 15, compared with women without disability, grouped by disability severity.
-In 2016, the proportion of women with disability who experienced family or domestic violence since age 15 was 49% for women with severe or profound disability and 44% for women with other disability status.
+In 2021–22, 56% of women with severe or profound disability experienced family or domestic violence since age 15, compared with 46% for women with other disability status.

 More detailed data by age group are shown in the table.